pact-foundation/pact-js-core/DEVELOPER.md

 You can test this library with pact-js by doing the following steps:-

-- run `npm run local-build`
+- run `npm run download-libs` to download all prebuild binaries
+- run `npm link @pact-foundation/pact-core`
 - from pact-js repository
-  - do a local install for your prebuilt binaries for your platform eg:- if your platform is darwin-arm64  command will be `npm install <location-to-pact-js-core>/@pact-foundation/pact-core-darwin-arm64`
-  - do a local install of pact-js-core by running `npm install <location-to-pact-js-core>/dist`
+  - add an entry manually or by running npm install to point to the local pact-js-core repo